 Pacific values framework applied by the Inquiry

-Part 1 of the Final Report sets out the Pacific values framework that the Inquiry used to guide its analysis and understanding of Pacific Peoples’ experiences of abuse and neglect in State and faith-based care.
+Part 1 of the Inquiry’s final report, Whanaketia – Through pain and trauma, from darkness to light, sets out the Pacific values framework that the Inquiry used to guide its analysis and understanding of Pacific Peoples’ experiences of abuse and neglect in State and faith-based care.

 Informed by the knowledge, expertise and work of the Pacific reference group and the Fonofale model of Pacific health and wellbeing, the Inquiry used a values framework that was inclusive of all Pacific Peoples to guide its work.
 These values reflected what the Inquiry heard from Pacific survivors, their families and others from Pacific communities.
 In preparing this report and applying the Pacific values framework, the Inquiry was conscious of approaching Pacific Peoples’ diverse experiences with humility, or vakarokoroko in vosa vakaviti (Fijian language), and respect.Footnote 34